 They say the best way to find your own path is to get lost on your present one.
 No one is a better example of that than Necole Kane.
-Today the blogger/entrepreneur sits in the driver’s seat of a burgeoning empire which includes the Urban Entertainment blog NecoleBitchie.com, its Lifestyle offspring, XONecole, the web channel BitchieTV, and a forthcoming apparel line, BC Society; but what a difference three years can make.
+Today the blogger/entrepreneur sits in the driver’s seat of a burgeoning empire, which includes the women’s lifestyle blog, xoNecole.com (formerly NecoleBitchie.com).

 The young entrepreneur hopeful quit her job, moved to New York City, and interviewed with numerous record labels and management companies, but her lack of experience kept her from nabbing the job of her dreams.
 By the summer of 2007, a frustrated Necole made the decision that she would never send out another resume, and she never did.
 Unfortunately, however, by the beginning of 2008 Necole found herself broke and forced to move in with her aunt.

 Necole recalls, “I was in a situation where I felt like I had lost everything while trying to take risks.
 My career.
 Money.
 My parents.
 I was devastated.”

+She was back in the small town where she was raised where the two most viable employees were Wal-Mart and a pickle plant, and Necole was sure that her entertainment industry dreams were over.
 After getting her hands on the popular self-help book The Secret, Necole decided she had no time for self-pity.
 What she needed was a plan so she concluded, “There is a lack of jobs in the industry, so I’m going to create my own.”
 Seeing a lack of coverage in urban entertainment, Necole Bitchie was born as she began reporting on the world of celebrity entertainment and new music while blogging some of her personal experiences as well.

 Though her following on her website grew quickly, a new challenge emerged: unable to understand why Necole spent the majority of her time on the internet versus looking for employment, her Aunt kicked her out, leading her to Atlanta, completely alone again to figure out how to make it work.